ProfBird/CS246-CourseMaterials/Labs/Lab1/Assignment1Instructions.md

 Plan your work in a way to ensure that each person on your team contributes equally to the assignment.
 Whe you divide up the work, recognize that the functional requirements section of the requirements document will be the "heart" of that document and everyone should contribute to that.

 ## Submission

 Submit the following to Moodle.
 You will make one submission for the whole team.

 - **Additional Interview**
 - **Requirements Document**
-- **Team contribution report**: Submit a document describing who did which parts of the project.
+- **Team contribution report**: a document describing who did which parts of the project.

 Documents must be in docx or pdf format.
 Do not zip the document.
 Do not upload just a link to the document.
 Only one team member needs to make a submission on behalf of the team.